awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ]
 ```

-The following is an example of a JSON file passed into the create\-ota\-update CLI command that creates an OTA update that starts a code signing job with an existing profile and uses the specified stream:
+The following is an example of a JSON file passed into the create\-ota\-update CLI command that creates an OTA update that starts a code\-signing job with an existing profile and uses the specified stream:

 ```
 [